 - Clean windows and mirrors

 - Declutter as you see necessary

-- Take items off tabletops / shelves & dust them / wipe them down
+- Take items off tabletops / shelves and dust them / wipe them down

-- Dust / wipe down the cleared surfaces (coffee tables, shelves, desks) & anything else that needs it.
-Don’t forget to dust corners & baseboards!
+- Dust / wipe down the cleared surfaces (coffee tables, shelves, desks) and anything else that needs it.
+Don’t forget to dust corners and baseboards!